vito.

 wordmark · italic · weight 300 · the period is always cochineal

 Italic is the default serif voice.
-Upright is the exception, reserved for long-form editorial body where italic would fatigue.
+Upright is the exception, reserved for long editorial paragraphs where italic would fatigue.
 This is inverted from ninety-nine percent of type systems — it is what makes the voice unmistakable.

 ii. the sans — Geist